 Mac Miller was a big deal to a lot of people my age, mainly due to his coming of age mixtapes The High Life, K.I.D.S., and Best Day Ever.
-His laidback style and sex and drug fueled lyrics earned his songs mandatory spots on any party or blunt cruise playlist back in the day, and he singlehandedly made snapbacks cool again.
-My Chicago Bulls and Carolina Gamecocks hats, the latter of which hilariously reads “Cocks” in huge letters across the front, continue to collect dust in my room to this day, but you can bet your ass I only bought them because of him.
-Here’s an accurate depiction of what every teenager looked like circa 2010.
+His laidback style and his fun, sex/drug fueled lyrics earned his songs mandatory spots on any party or blunt cruise playlist back in the day, and he singlehandedly managed to make snapbacks cool again.
+My Chicago Bulls and Carolina Gamecocks hats—the latter of which hilariously reads “Cocks” in huge letters across the front—continue to collect dust in my room to this day, but you can bet your ass I only bought and wore them when I was 15 because my friends and I all wanted to be like him

-The first concert I ever went to was actually a free Mac Miller show at Government Center back in the summer of 2011.
-Any 20 something year old from the Greater Boston Area undoubtably shares my sentiments in saying that day was a fucking blast.
-Essentially it was a sanctioned shitshow where thousands of teenagers were drinking heavily, smoking blunts, and listening to Mac Miller right outside of Boston City Hall.
+The first concert I ever went to was a free Mac Miller show at Government Center back in the summer of 2011.
+If you ask any 20 something year old from the Greater Boston Area about that concert, they’ll undoubtably agree with me saying that day was a fucking blast.
+Essentially, it was a sanctioned shitshow where thousands of teenagers were drinking heavily, smoking blunts, and listening to Mac Miller right outside of Boston City Hall.
 Girls were flashing their tits, people were crowdsurfing, and the sheer number of bottles and punches thrown that day had to be atleast infinity.
 The show had to be stopped multiple times because the crowd reached riot-like conditions, and to this day it’s one of my favorite memories from highschool.

-I joke around a lot on here about addiction and whatnot but it is a serious subject that needs addressing.
-Losing somebody that’s so young and talented because they took too large a dose of a certain chemical compound that they’d become physically addicted should be Orwellian, but unfortunately opioids are wiping my generation out overnight like a new chemical strain of the Bubonic plague.
-Looking on the brighter side of things maybe the recent OD deaths of artists like Mac Miller will shed more much needed light on the problem, but only time will tell if that pans out.
+I joke around a lot on here about addiction and whatnot, but it is a serious subject that needs addressing.
+Losing somebody that’s so young and talented because they took too much of a certain drug that they’d become physically addicted should be Orwellian, but unfortunately opioids are wiping my generation out overnight like a new chemical strain of the Bubonic plague.
+Looking on the brighter side of things, maybe the recent OD deaths of artists like Mac Miller will shed more much needed light on the problem, but only time will tell if that pans out.